jamal2362/Kvaesitso-Icons-Lite/.github/README.md

 Go to the [Actions](https://github.com/daywalk3r666/lawnicons/actions/workflows/build_release_apk.yml) tab, click the first workflow run, and scroll and find the `Kvaesitso Icons`.

-Note that you'll need to have a GitHub account to download the Kvaesitso Icons file.
+**Note that you'll need to have a GitHub account to download the Kvaesitso Icons apk.**

 Or join the [Telegram Group](https://t.me/KvaesitsoIcons).

 ## Adding icons

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for info on adding icons.
+Please see the [Contributing guide.md](CONTRIBUTING.md) for information on adding icons.

 ## Translate